Vettabase/query-viz/README.md

 # query-viz
-A tool to generate real-time charts using GNU Plot.
+A tool to generate real-time charts using Gnuplot.

 ## Philosophy